brndnmtthws/hdfs/README.md

 Shutdown Instructions (Optional)
 --------------------------

-1. In Marathon (or your other long-running process monitor) shutdown the task
+1. In Marathon (or your other long-running process monitor) stop the hdfs scheduler application
-2. Shutdown the mesos framework: `curl -d "frameworkId=YOUR_FRAMEWORK_ID" -X POST http://YOUR_MESOS_URL:5050/master/shutdown`
+2. Shutdown the hdfs framework in Mesos: `curl -d "frameworkId=YOUR_FRAMEWORK_ID" -X POST http://YOUR_MESOS_URL:5050/master/shutdown`
 3. Access your zookeeper instance: `/PATH/TO/zookeeper/bin/zkCli.sh`
-4. Remove HDFS data from zookeeper: `rmr /hdfs-mesos`
+4. Remove hdfs-mesos framework state from zookeeper: `rmr /hdfs-mesos`